FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 How Many Sesame Seeds Can a Dog Eat?

 The idea is to begin small.
 Medium-sized dogs, for example, can handle half a teaspoon.
 If it is the first time they are consuming it, you can wait two days to see if there are allergies or other negative effects.
-Some of the potential signs of poisoning after consumption include diarrhea, lack of appetite, and vomiting.
+Some of the potential signs of poisoning after eating sesame seeds include diarrhea, lack of appetite, and vomiting.
 Unexplained behavior may suggest that your pet has taken too many sesame seeds well, but this is not the case with most dogs.

 Rather a half teaspoon of soaked sesame seeds twice a week would be okay.
 It would be advisable to reduce the dietary allowance on those days when you are trying this out to account for the calories given by the sesame seeds.
 Every half a teaspoon has 50 calories which is high, and dogs have a low tolerance for high-calorie foods.
 They gain weight easily, which would mean health issues down the road like obesity and diabetes in dogs.